 Surviving Spouse Share – Decedent Has No Descendants Or All Shared Descendants With Surviving Spouse

-If the decedent has no descendants, or all of the decedent’s descendants are also descendants of the surviving spouse, the surviving spouse receives all of decedent’s separate property and one-half of the decedent’s community property.
+If the decedent has no descendants, or all of the decedent’s descendants are also descendants of the surviving spouse, the surviving spouse receives all of decedent’s separate property and decedent’s 1/2 of the community property.

 Surviving Spouse Share – Not All Shared Descendants With Decedent

 If the decedent has descendants, where at least one descendant is not also a descendant of the surviving spouse, the surviving spouse receives one-half of the decedent’s separate property and none of decedent’s community property.